KIT-IAI/SDM_KITModelViewer/README.md

 ## Features
 * Standard functionality for displaying, navigating in and interacting with 3D models
-* Detailed presentation of attributes, property sets and relations
+* Detailed presentation of attributes, property sets, relations and geometry
 * Interactive object lists enable a direct link between the list and the 3D scene<br>
   <img width="500" alt="InteractiveLists" src="https://github.com/user-attachments/assets/f49fda25-f650-414b-8b29-90a94778fe71" />
 * Individual colour coding of objects based on attributes and properties<br>(The example shows the ThermalTransmittance property of the IFC common property sets)<br>